 Like to cook?
 Bake a batch of cookies, or chocolates, or even a cake to hand-deliver or send to family and friends you don’t see very often.

 Gift Guides & Giveaways

 Having a hard time trying to decide on a gift for someone?
 I have oodles of help for you there.
 Check out our Gift Guide Central page with gift ideas for any occasion and any individual.
 You can also browse through our gift ideas category till you see something that catches your eye.
-Naturally, don’t miss out on the 2019 SMGN Holiday Gift Guide event going on till December 25, 2019.
-Not only will you find some amazing gift suggestions – but you can also enter to win some of them – FREE!
+Naturally, don’t miss out on all of our current and past gift guides on Life in a House.
+While the sales may no longer be available, the gift inspiration never goes out of style!

-Lastly, don’t miss my Life in a House 2019 Holiday Gift Selections.
+Lastly, don’t miss our 2021 Holiday Gift Guide.
 I have personally hand-selected these items from items our family has purchased or received to review that we truly loved.
 You can’t go wrong with this list.
 There are a small handful of items on there that I have not reviewed or purchased that I came across that I just thought were pretty darn cool … and would not mind receiving!

 Black Friday Shopping Prep

 Are Black Friday and Cyber Monday causing you stress?
 Don’t.
 Get your game plan together if you are going to brave the masses and head out for some doorbuster deals after Thanksgiving dinner by reading our article, How to Prepare for Black Friday Shopping.